 I knew I wanted to start off with something simple, which for me meant nothing breaded and deep fried.
-So I made this simple beef dish, along with some hot and sour soup, and we all felt like we were dining at our favorite Chinese restaurant.

 Besides being easy to make a loaded with fabulous flavors, since it’s not breaded and deep fried, this black pepper beef is also pretty healthy, with your protein and veggies all in one dish.